YuTong07/Computing/README.md

 Project idea for **computing**:

-  -a story that talks about how a typical day in 1F is like
+  - a story that talks about how a typical day in 1F is like